smwade/seanwade/content/blog/exporting-healthkit-data/index.md

 title: Exporting Apple HealthKit Data
 date: "2022-01-27"
 description: "Methods for how to get health data from Apple watch and iPhone"
+tags: ["health", "data"]
 ---

-[HealthKit](https://developer.apple.com/documentation/healthkit) is the api for working with health data

-You are able to export all your health data from the Health app.
-To do so
+[HealthKit](https://developer.apple.com/documentation/healthkit) is the api for working with health data from Apple.
+However, this requires building an app to get the data and convert it to the format you want.
+In another post we show how to do this, however the quickest way to get all you data is to export it from the Health app.
+To do so:

 1. Open the app
 2. Go to profile